normalerweise/StudentsCalendar/README.md

 ================

-Students Calendar is dedicated to all students of Mannheim University, who want to use their personal lecture timetable on their favorite mobile device or calendar app (Apple iCal, Mozilla Thunderbird, Microsift Outlook...)
+Students Calendar is dedicated to all students of Mannheim University, who want to use their personal lecture timetable on their favorite mobile device or calendar app (Apple iCal, Mozilla Thunderbird, Microsift Outlook...).

 It is a small ruby program to convert the personal timetable you maintained in the students portal to an iCalendar (.ics) file.
 This file can be imported as an additional calendar on most mobile devices or calendar apps.